 the mall, a movie, or anywhere else where you're around a lot of people.

-Keep your distance if someone is sick (coughing, sneezing, etc.).
+Steer clear of someone who is sick (coughing, sneezing, etc.).

 Flu viruses travel through the air, so try to stay away from people who look sick.

 Of course, people who have the flu virus don't always look sick.
 That's where vaccines